-Hi, I’m Ryan Forte, and I’m a cinematographer based in Cleveland, Ohio working as a Steadicam Operator, Camera Operator, & Director of Photography.
+Hi, I’m Ryan Forte, and I’m a cinematographer based in Chicago, IL working as a Steadicam Operator, Camera Operator, & Director of Photography.
 I believe outside of the technical expertise, that collaboration is key and after a 12 hour day character shines through… I’m passionate about filmmaking and have the experience to back it up.
 I’ve worked on a wide range of productions such as narrative feature films to high end commercials, comedy specials, music videos, and much more; I bring my unique perspective to every project to help translate concepts and ideas into cinematic visuals.
 Filmmaking is a team sport and it is really amazing how each role can really add their own touch to the end product.
 It isn’t one person that makes a great film.
 It’s the collaboration of talent & crew that makes something “cinematic” and impactful to the audience.

 I believe camera movement (or lack of) is a huge component of telling a visual story.
 By specializing as an operator with expertise in steadicam, gimbals, and camera cranes; I can offer a lot of shooting solutions when collaborating with Directors & other DoP’s.
 For example the use of dynamic opening shots, long one takes, music performances, live camera work & most importantly make our day.